 These newfound strengths were further cultivated in a year-long Duke Integrative Health Coach training program which grounded everything I had already learned into a larger framework of what true health means: Health is not merely the absence of disease, but a complete state of physical, mental and social well-being — World Health Organization.
 The structure and vast medical knowledge supporting the IHC program gave me even more confidence in the power of mindfulness and health coaching.

-When I’m not working with clients, I enjoy being outside in nature hiking and seeking out quiet places where I can enjoy the silence, mountain biking (or somewhat reluctantly road cycling), walking our dog, reading about 20 books at once (never really finishing any of them), and hanging out with my husband, Jim and our 16 y/o daughter, Lily (whenever she has time for me).
+When I’m not working with clients, I enjoy being outside in nature hiking and seeking out quiet places where I can enjoy the silence, mountain biking, road cycling, walking our dog, reading about 20 books at once (never really finishing any of them), being in the garden, and hanging out with my husband, Jim and our 17 y/o daughter, Lily (whenever she has time for me).